The Many Masks of DPIA: The Data Protection Risk Guardian

 By Dorcas Tsebee and Ridwan Oloyede

 One of the key accountability mechanisms under data protection laws is the requirement to conduct a data protection impact assessment (DPIA) where data processing activity is likely to result in high risk to the rights and freedoms of a data subject.
-A DPIA serves as an important risk management tool that helps identify potential data protection risks prior to a new processing activity (such as the launch of a new technology, product, project, or service) and develop measures to mitigate the risks.
+A DPIA serves as an important risk management tool that helps identify potential data protection risks before a new processing activity (such as the launch of a new technology, product, project, or service) and develop measures to mitigate the risks.
 Conducting a DPIA also feeds into embedding data protection by design into the development of new technologies, products, and services.

 The requirement to conduct a DPIA is found under some data protection laws in Africa.
-Under these laws, ‘high risk processing’, which requires a DPIA, includes the use of an automated processing system, the processing of sensitive personal data, the systematic monitoring of a publicly accessible area on a large scale, or similar processing that poses risks to a data subject.
+Under these laws, ‘high-risk processing’, which requires a DPIA, includes the use of an automated processing system, the processing of sensitive personal data, the systematic monitoring of a publicly accessible area on a large scale, or similar processing that poses risks to a data subject.
 They sometimes also prescribe the requirements, which may include the documentation of the envisaged processing and its purpose, the necessity and proportionality of processing in relation to purpose, the assessment of the risks to the rights and freedoms of a data subject, and the measures envisaged to address the risks.

 DPIA: The Many-Named Guardian of Risk